From Statistics Explained

 Although Statistics Explained now offers a much quicker and more efficient way of disseminating statistical content, Eurostat will keep on producing traditional publications in paper and/or PDF format, in the following cases:

-- short publications analysing newest statistical data (series Statistics in Focus);
+- short publications analysing newest statistical data (series Statistics in focus integrated in Statistics Explained but downloadable as fully layouted PDF);

 - methodological publications for a small expert audience (series Methodologies and Working Papers, PDF only);